HeidiBT1/heidithiemann.github.io/_pages/research.md

 The classification of periodic variables based solely on the shape of the photometric light curve does not always provide a conclusive and unique variable type.
 However, it can be a good indication of the most likely type and it is useful for identifying interesting candidates which are worth following up.

 You can try your hand at classifying variable stars [here](https://www.zooniverse.org/projects/ajnorton/superwasp-variable-stars).

+Watch this space for our upcoming papers on the first data release of SuperWASP Variable Stars, and using CNNs to improve citizen science classifications of variable stars.

 The rotation-activity relation
 ======